tcannonfodder/Assignees/README.markdown

 # Assignee Search for Ticketing Systems

-This is a generic search system developed to help determine where certain support tickets should be routed, based on the tags associated with each "assignee" (department/group/etc.) and their position description.
-The user will enter a query string (IE: "employee password reset"), and the system will run a tag-search, along with a fulltext query of the description.
-The assignees filtered by this query will be returned to the user via an AJAX call, which the user can select to receive the full description.This system also includes a basic contact list for each Assignee
+This is a generic search system developed to help determine where certain support tickets should be routed, based on the Tasks associated with each "assignee" (department/group/etc.), the contacts associated with each assignee, and the assignee's description.
+The user will enter a query string (IE: "employee password reset"), and the system will run a search in the tasks and contacts, along with a fulltext query of the description.
+The assignees filtered by this query will be returned to the user.

 ##Planned Features:

-* Authentication and User Identification using LDAP
-* Comments for Assignees
 * The Ability to modify descriptions (along with track modifications)
-* Precaching for the kth most commonly searched phrases
+* Pagination (currently investigating)